esnet/pond/README.md

 And then as in the Aggregator, we feed it our events, and call done() to flush at then end:

-    //Add events
     _.each(events, (event) => {
         hourlyCollector.addEvent(event);
     });

-    //Done
     hourlyCollector.done();

-The result will be an emitted timeseries object containing all events within each indexed hour.
+The result will be two emitted timeseries objects containing all events within each indexed hour.

 For 2/14/2014 7am-8am: